sussmanLab/open-Qmin/README.md

 ## saving states and reading the output

-Both the command-line and gui exeecuutables can save the current configuration of the simulation, and simple visualization tools are available in the /visualizationTools directory to see the output of these systems.
+Both the command-line and gui executables can save the current configuration of the simulation, and simple visualization tools are available in the /visualizationTools directory to see the output of these systems.
 The output format is a simple txt file, where each line is: x y z Qxx Qxy Qxz Qyy Qyz t d,